Coze & Dolce

 2. Over-Bathing

-Washing your pets too much can be just as damaging as doing it too little.
-Knowing that pets skin is very sensitive, you can understand that showering your pets too much can strip them of their natural oils that they need.
+Washing your pets too often can be just as damaging as washing them too little.
+Because pet skin is very sensitive, over-bathing can strip the natural oils they need.
 This can lead to dryness and increased sensitivity.
-Depending on the breed dogs really only need to be bathed every 4-6 weeks, and cats clean themsleves never needing to be bathed unless advised to by a vetranarian.
+Depending on the breed, dogs usually need a bath only every 4-6 weeks, and cats clean themselves and typically do not need baths unless advised by a veterinarian.

 3. Skipping Regular Brushing

-Brushing your pets hair should be preventative, not just something thats done when tangles appear.
-It shouldn’t only be done when it’s time to make them look nice.
-Infrequent brushing can lead to mats, trapped dirt, skin irritation, and discomfort especially in long-haired pets.
+Brushing your pet’s hair should be preventive, not just something that is done when tangles appear.
+It should not be done only when it is time to make them look nice.
+Infrequent brushing can lead to mats, trapped dirt, skin irritation, and discomfort, especially in long-haired pets.
 Brush regularly based on coat type.
-Short-haired pets may only need brushing once a week, while long-haired pets may need it several times a week or daily.
+Short-haired pets may need brushing only once a week, while long-haired pets may need it several times a week or daily.

 4. Ignoring Nails Until They Are Too Long